caiks/WBOT02/README.md

 TODO -

+The actor 1 models were all subject to a bug in the valent record calculation which meant that the first value was too infrequent and the last value was too frequent.
+Thus the valency was more like 9 than 10.
+Qualitatively, the models still seem to work quite well.
+The actor 2 models were all corrected nonetheless.

 The fixed models will have many identical events in a slice from the credits.
 So some slices are identical to the event.
 Really need to see the ancestors and siblings to see how generic the model is - actor 2.
 Of course we don't want it to be too generic - the model would have to be far too large, so we need hotspots rather like the fixed points but smart.

 Actor 2 GUI will have current slice, 10 valent actual and 256 actual and colour actual in the first row.
 The top 5 siblings are in the next row, excluding the current, in descending order of likelihood.
 The likelihoods are shown.
 The last 5 ancestors are shown in the third row along with likelihoods.
 Statistics of the model and timings below that.